ryanthtra/prototypes/js-special-data-types/README.md

 Inside your script tags create the following variables

-1. Create a variable `x`, set it to null
+1. Declare a variable `x`, set the value to null
-2. Create a variable `y`, don't set it to anything
+2. Declare a variable `y`, don't set the value to anything
 	- Example: `var y;`
-3. Create a variable `z`, set it to a string
+3. Declare a variable `z`, set the value to any string

 #### Create some output